TorbenAdelhelm/VampireMan/README.md

 1. Clone the repository
 1. Run `bash setup.sh` in the project root
 1. Log out and in again to apply the changes to the `PATH` environment variable
+1. Enter `nix develop` to load the Nix environment

 ### Nix